Adam Carolla: Political

-Regarding his political views, Carolla has stated, "I guess I would be Republican, in the sense that I want a secure border, I'm not into the welfare state, I'm not into all those freebie lunch programs.
+Regarding his political views, Carolla said, "I guess I would be Republican, in the sense that I want a secure border, I'm not into the welfare state, I'm not into all those freebie lunch programs.
 It just kind of demeans people."
 He goes on to state, however, that he is also in favor of typically liberal causes such as the legalization of marijuana (he is a member of the advisory board of the Marijuana Policy Project) and support for some progressive causes such as "[being] against automatic weapons.
 I'm not an NRA guy by any stretch of the imagination.
 I'd like alternative energy to be explored and electric cars to be used, but I want them to be powered by nuclear power plants."
 Elsewhere, he has stated, "My feeling is this whole country is founded on the principle of 'If you are not hurting anyone, and you're not fucking with someone else's shit, and you are paying your taxes, you should be able to just do what you want to do.'
 It's the freedom and the independence."
 In an interview with Reason TV, Carolla described his views as libertarian.
 Carolla expressed his support for Andrew Yang's 2020 presidential run.
+In January 2026 it was announced that Carolla has agreed to appear at the recently renamed Donald Trump and John F. Kennedy Memorial Center for the Arts after many other performers canceled their appearances at this venue due to the addition of Trump's name to the facility.

 Women and comedy

-In June 2012, Carolla gave a printed interview to the New York Post, where among other things he stated that "chicks" are "always the least funny on the writing staff" and that "dudes are funnier than chicks".
-Carolla's comments were criticized as sexist.
-Carolla criticized coverage of his comments as over-simplistic and misleading.
+In June 2012, Carolla gave a printed interview to the New York Post, where among other things he said "chicks" are "always the least funny on the writing staff" and "dudes are funnier than chicks".
+His comments were criticized as sexist.
+He criticized coverage of his comments as over-simplistic and misleading.

 Cancel culture

-Carolla said, "If you meet anyone over 45, they'll tell you they got paddled, they got swatted, the teacher would smack them with a ruler. ...
+Carolla said, "If you meet anyone over 45, they'll tell you they got paddled, they got swatted, the teacher would smack them with a ruler...
 Paddling a kid sounds pretty outrageous in 2020 and nobody would stand for it. ...
 But the people who engaged in it at the time when it was common practice or had a context, we don't need to build a time machine so we can cancel-culture them".
 In an interview with Tucker Carlson, Carolla said that cancel culture is "destroying free speech and killing comedy."